Lane Kenworthy, The Good Society

-Thus far, deaths have been most common among people who are old, who have preexisting health problems, or who live in cities.
-In the United States, as of the end of June, 80% of Covid-19 deaths were among persons aged 65 and over.7 And 42% of deaths have been in nursing homes, though this counts not only elderly residents but also employees.8 We don’t have hard data on deaths among people with preexisting health conditions, but it is widely agreed that this group is among the most vulnerable if they contract the virus.
-Urban residents are vulnerable not because they are more likely to die if they get infected but because the extensive movement of people in and out of cities, along with cities’ high population concentration, increases the likelihood of infection.
+Deaths have been most common among people who are old or who have preexisting health problems.
+In the United States, as of mid-December, 80% of Covid-19 deaths were among persons aged 65 and over.7 About one-third of deaths have been in nursing homes, though this counts not only elderly residents but also employees.8 We don’t have hard data on deaths among people with preexisting health conditions, but it is widely agreed that this group is among the most vulnerable if they contract the virus.
 It also appears that men and members of minority racial and ethnic groups are more likely to die if infected.8

 THE UNITED STATES AND OTHER RICH DEMOCRATIC NATIONS

-Figure 3 shows daily death rates in the United States and 20 other rich democratic countries.
+Figure 3 shows daily death rates in the United States and 20 other affluent democratic countries.
 In March and April a number of nations in western Europe — Belgium, France, Ireland, Italy, the Netherlands, Spain, and the United Kingdom — experienced spikes in infections and deaths.
 By the end of May nearly all of these countries had brought the infection and death rate way down, via partial or full lockdowns.
-In June they began to reopen businesses, restaurants, and in some cases sports leagues, yet infections and deaths were contained.
+In June they began to reopen businesses, restaurants, and in some cases sports leagues, yet for a while infections and deaths were contained.
 However, a second wave began in September, with case levels in a number of countries zooming far above their earlier peaks.9 Case levels and deaths began to fall in January and February.